Selleo/selleo-controller_tests/README.md

 #### An action creating object

-This shared examples allows you to check, if the request has created a new object.
+These shared examples allows you to check, if the request has created a new object.
 It requires to set the 'attributes' let block, with new attributes for the object.

 ```ruby